As children across the country embark on Christmas holidays, we offer tips for those tasked with keeping them entertained

 Winter Wonderland, Hyde Park, London

-Truth be told, we’d not made it along to Winter Wonderland until this winter – and when we did, we expected an ice rink, a few stalls selling mulled wine and the odd person in a festive costume.
-It was something of a shock, then, to find what more or less amounts to a full-fledged theme park taking up a vast chunk of central London.
+Winter Wonderlandis a bit of a shock for the first-time visitor.
+You turn up expecting an ice rink, a few stalls selling mulled wine and the odd person in a festive costume.
+Instead you find a full-fledged theme park taking up a vast chunk of central London.

 Among the gentler options is a 60m observation wheel – roughly half the height of the London Eye, and offering a very different perspective – and the ‘Magical Ice Kingdom’ walkthrough, brimming with ice sculptures.
 There is also a circus tent with a number of different shows, and a chance to visit Santa.